laumerf/4DHeartModel/readme.md

 - EF_Vol_scatter: Echo EF vs. EF from predicted mesh calculated from the volumes directly
 - EF_Mesh_scatter:  EF from predicted mesh calculated with biplane vs. EF predictions from mesh latents
 - EF_Pred_scatter: Echo EF vs. EF predictions from mesh latents

+  If this repository was helpful for your research please consider citing:
+  @article{laumer2022weakly,
+  title={Weakly supervised inference of personalized heart meshes based on echocardiography videos}, author={Laumer, Fabian and Amrani, Mounir and Manduchi, Laura and Beuret, Ami and Rubi, Lena and Dubatovka, Alina and Matter, Christian M and Buhmann, Joachim M}, journal={Medical Image Analysis}, pages={102653}, year={2022}, publisher={Elsevier}
+}